|Carol Page Tilson (#46543875)|

 |Bio and Links|

-Any "edits" which disagree with my evidence will be declined.
-And if I can't contact a person to ask for source of info, his/her edit will not be accepted.
+Edits which disagree with documentation will be declined.
+And if I can't contact a person to ask for source of info, his/her edit will be declined.
 If you opt to post under an anonymous screen name and not take messages, don't even waste your time.

-Use the final option on the edit menu if you want an explanation for a "decline" or would like evidence for one of my suggestions [although I often send a vital record or obit anyway].
+Use the final option on the edit menu to send specific explanation for a "decline" or would like evidence for one of my suggestions if I haven't already sent it.

-I'll transfer memorial maintenance to any researcher more closely related to the individual than I -- fourth cousin beats fifth cousin twice removed.
-I especially would like to reunite distant in-laws who I've not researched in-depth with their direct relatives.
-Please ask.
+I'll gladly transfer memorials to any researcher more closely connected to the individual than I -- fourth cousin beats fifth cousin twice removed.
+I like to reunite in-laws whom I've not researched in-depth with their direct kin.
+Please, just write and ask.